U-Catastrophe: Theme and highlights

 Collins recounts that much of the album as well as the album's title were inspired by events in his own life, stating, "I went through some hard times a couple years ago and I had to find a way back to love and a way back to living a life that I knew was healthy for me.
 There were certain things I felt a need to sing about, so a lot of these songs were inspired by my own personal u-catastrophe.".
 "Us (Love Transcends)" is according to Collins "one of the most personal songs on the record" and was written for his partner and stepdaughter.
 Collins has also related that songs on the album such as "Disappearing" and "Eco" are his response to the global warming issue: "I know everyone's sick of hearing about it but it's not gonna go away."

 Collins' father, Phil Collins, appears on the track "The Big Bang" in a drum duet between the two.
+This appearance marks what the elder Collins has called his final drum track as health issues have since made drumming too difficult and painful for him.
+In his memoir Not Dead Yet, Phil recalls studio techs needing to tape drumsticks to his weak hands to allow him to record.
 Former Genesis guitarist Steve Hackett contributed to the final track, "Fast Forward the Future".